Board of Trustees

 He was formerly, Principal of Methodist University College; Chairman of the Council of Ghana Education service; Chairman of the Council of the Association of Commonwealth Universities; Chairman of the African Peer review Mechanism and three times chairman of the committee of Vice-Chancellors of Universities in Ghana.

-Reverend Professor Adjepong, has published widely in the areas of Material Science, Environmental Physics, Atmospheric Physics and Renewable Energy Physics.
-He belongs to several professional bodies and institutes.
+He has published widely in the areas of Material Science, Environmental Physics, Atmospheric Physics and Renewable Energy Physics.
 He is a member of the American Physical Society; member of the Ghana Science Association; founding member of the Ghana Investors and Industrial Property Association; and Senior Associate Member of the International Centre for Theoretical Physics in Trieste, Italy.